-Shipping, receiving, and performing related radiation surveys.
-Using and performing checks for proper operation of instruments used to determine the activity of dosages, survey meters, and, if appropriate, instruments used to measure alphaor beta-emitting radionuclides Calculating, assaying, and safely preparing dosages for patients or human research subjects Using administrative controls to avoid medical events in administration of byproduct material Using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures Description of Experience Location of Experience/License or Permit Number of Facility Clock Hours Dates of Experience proper operation of instruments used to determine the activity of dosages, survey meters, and, if appropriate, instruments used to measure alphanor beta-emitting radionuclides Calculating, assaying, and safely preparing dosages for patients or human research subjects Using administrative controls to avoid medical events in administration of byproduct material Using procedures to prevent or minimize radioactive contamination and using proper decontamination Shipping, receiving, and performing related radiation surveys Jsing administrative controls to avoid medical events in administration of pyproduct material Jsing procedures to prevent or minimize radioactive contamination and using proper decontamination proper operation of instruments used to determine the activity of dosages, survey meters, and, if appropriate, nstruments used to measure alpha- Joing procedures to prevent or minimize radioactive contamination and using proper decontamination preparing dosages for patients or ninimize radioactive contamination and using proper decontamination nedical events in administration of minimize radioactive contamination and using proper decontamination Total Hours of Experience: · · Total Hours of Experience:
+Description of Experience Location of Experience/License or Permit Number of Facility Clock Hours Dates of Experience Shipping, receiving, and performing related radiation surveys Using and performing checks for proper operation of instruments used to determine the activity of dosages, survey meters, and, if appropriate, instruments used to measure alphaor beta-emitting radionuclides Calculating, assaying, and safely preparing dosages for patients or human research subjects Using administrative controls to avoid medical events in administration of byproduct material Using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures Total Hours of Experience: Supervising Individual c.

-c.
 Go to and complete Part II Preceptor Attestation.

-PAGE 2
+DAGE 2